Madefree/Bee-Libraries/Daisy5/REFERENCE.md

 # Notes

-When these modules are connected to W4, the I2C port is disabled!
+When these module are connected to W4, the I2C port is disabled!

-Button P8 and LED L8 are not available, they correspond to the 5V pin. (see pino ut for more info).
+Button P8 are not available, they correspond to the 5V pin. (see pinout for more info).